-A website backup creates a complete copy of your WordPress files and your database.
+A website backup creates a complete copy of your WordPress files and WordPress database.

 You can restore your website to the point/date the last backup was made.
 You will lose any changes made from your last backup to the present time.
 Only Real-time Backups, CDP (Continuous Data Protection), or Near-CDP backups allow you to have a continuous backup of data flow.

 Frequent backups are critical in a website risk management process.
-The frequency of your backups should be based on how often your website changes.
+The frequency of your backups should be based on how often your website changes, from daily backups for the daily changing websites to monthly backups for the business page, which is only an electronic business card.
 A good practice is to make a website backup after every significant change to your site.
-You also need to create a backup before a website or plugin update (or upgrade), except if it ha been deployed and tested on a staging server.
+You must also create a backup before a website or plugin update (or upgrade), except if it has been deployed and tested on a staging server.

-My hosting provider already does backups, why do I need to do it?
+My hosting already does backups.
+Why do I need to do it?

 Hosting companies have limited resources for storing backups.
-They may only keep one or two versions of your website for days, weeks, or a month at most.
+They may only keep one or two versions of your website for days, weeks, or months.

-Reasons why you shouldn’t use a hosting provider for your backups include:
+Reasons you shouldn’t use hosting for your backups include: